World Chefs: Curtis Stone aims high in Beverly Hills debut

-NEW YORK (Reuters) - Australian celebrity chef Curtis Stone showcases the culinary skills he learned in Michelin-star eateries in Europe in his first restaurant Maude, a 25-seat, high-concept venture in Beverly Hills.
+NEW YORK, Aug 5 (Reuters) - Australian celebrity chef Curtis Stone showcases the culinary skills he learned in Michelin-star eateries in Europe in his first restaurant Maude, a 25-seat, high-concept venture in Beverly Hills.

 Critics have praised Maude for its tasting menu inspired by a single ingredient, which changes monthly.
 In July, he featured berries, corn in August and in September, it will be tomatoes.